Last updated: 07/31/2022

 One of the best present-day documentaries that is informative and enthralling for both legal professionals and everyday people alike is the Netflix documentary Making a Murder.
 The documentary follows the real-life story of Steven Avery, who was convicted of rape and murder and served a 32-year sentence before being exonerated thanks to DNA evidence.

-After his release, Avery was once again arrested and convicted on separate murder charges.
+After his release, Avery was once again arrested and convicted on separate charges of attempted murder and murder, leading to a sentence that could have placed him on death row.
 The documentary highlights the potential of wrongful conviction, police tampering with evidence, and a justice system that isn’t really just at all.
 In short, the film focuses on the uphill battle that those charged with serious crimes face, especially when police and the prosecution are convinced of their guilt and the accused have few resources with which to defend themselves.

 Seasons 1 and 2 are available on Netflix now.
 While we want to see more of this addicting documentary there are currently no plans to make a season 3.